 Arguments can be made as to the optimal speed of your swing.
 I can vividly remember an explosive take on a fast skated dry fly on the North Umpqua River years ago.
 That was during the summer and water temps were warmer.
 During fall and winter fishing, I prefer a slow to moderate speed swing.
 Make sure to keep the fly swimming and not slow the fly down with mending.
 Over mending causes the tension to come out of the swing and the fly to dead drift in the current.
 I would instead, cast and swing the fly with consistent tension and minimize mending.
 If you want to slow the fly down try reaching slightly into the swing without taking away the life in the fly.
 Especially early in the season, until mid-late November, I would try to fish faster runs in-between the pools with this technique.
 As the season gets colder, I don't necessarily change my technique, rather, I change where I apply it.
 I start to focus more on softer currents and tail-outs.
 Even though it is colder, don't be tricked to fish along the bottom.

 Pressure - Barometric & Angler

 When we think of steelhead fishing we imagine rainy, snotty days.
 When barometric pressure is falling, steelhead, will often not respond well.
 Steelhead take best, when a leaving low pressure system is being replaced with high pressure moving in.
-East-northeasterly winds are often associated with falling pressure and south-southwesterly winds are often associated with rising pressure.
+Easterly winds are often associated with falling pressure and westerly winds are often associated with rising pressure.
 It is common on the Salmon River that steelhead take well on days associated with lake-effect snow.
-Lake effect snow happens when southwesterly winds sweep across Lake Onterio, but is not generally associated with falling pressure.
+Lake effect snow happens when westerly winds sweep across Lake Onterio, but is not generally associated with falling pressure.
 Unfortunately you can get stuck catching fish!